-Survival strategies
+Survival Strategies

 Over the 18th and 19th centuries, as modern Europe began taking shape, the newly evolving nation-states competed intensely for power and prestige.

-In this struggle, they came to rely on four key strategies: militarism, alliances, imperialism, and nationalism.
-Modern historians use the acronym MAIN to describe this set of strategies.
+In this struggle, they came to rely on four key strategies.
+Keep reading to learn about each components: